Vertical integration: Telecommunications and computing

 Telephone companies in most of the 20th century, especially the largest (the Bell System), were integrated, making their own telephones, telephone cables, telephone exchange equipment and other supplies.
 The Bell System is an example of an industry in which without vertical integration, would not be able to develop efficiently.
 In order to implement a telecommunications system that connected cities across a nation reliably, vertical integration was called upon.
 This strategic move ensured that the wiring, manufacture, and management of the system was consistent and functional across a state.

 Apple

-Apple has used the vertical integration strategy for 1980, with a business strategy focused on its own development of integrated hardware, software, and latterly services.
+Apple has used the vertical integration strategy since 1980, with a business strategy focused on its own development of integrated hardware, software, and latterly services.
 This includes integrating their software (through APIs for third-party application developers) with their own hardware, along with the forward integration with their retail stores, allowing them to sell their products directly to customers and control the prices of their own markets.
 Apple is distinct in that it is known as an orchestrator (economics), exerting control over the entire value chain, without manufacturing everything directly, such as the assembly of iPhones by its manufacturing partner Foxconn.